Approximating fixed size quantum correlations in polynomial time: Representation theory

-extended by $\KK$-linearity to $\KG$ called the trivial $\KG$-module.
-Accordingly, we refer to $\KG$ as a $\KG$-module as the regular $\KG$-module and denote it by $\KG^{\circ}$. $G$ and thus $\KG$ act on $\KG$ by conjugation extended by linearity. \end{remark}
+extended by $\KK$-linearity to $\KG$; this is called the trivial $\KG$-module.
+Accordingly, we refer to $\KG$, viewed as a $\KG$-module via left multiplication, as the regular $\KG$-module and denote it by $\KG^{\circ}$. \end{remark}

 \begin{remark} Since $G$ is a group, the anti-automorphism

 naturally makes any left $\KG$-module into a right $\KG$-module. \end{remark}

 \begin{remark} For $N, M$ two $\KG$-modules, the $\KK$-balanced tensor product $N\otimes_{\KK}M$ is also a $\KG$-module via diagonal action of $G$, i.e.